brandur/sorg/content/fragments/courage.md

 MacBook which was stripped of MagSafe, USB, and Thunderbolt so that they could show the world that a single USB-C port is enough for anyone.
-A _year and a half_ after its release the computer is still awkward to use with few useful peripherals, and with none from Apple themselves.
+A _year and a half_ after its release the computer is still awkward to use with few useful peripherals, and with none from Apple itself.